peterwoodworth/issue-action/README.md

+# Deprecated

+[aws-issue-triage-manager](https://github.com/aws-github-ops/aws-issue-triage-manager) is actively maintained (by me) and has more features than present on this action

 # Issue Action

 Github action for automatically adding labels and/or setting assignees when an Issue or PR is opened or edited based on user-defined _Area_